HewlettPackard/Docker-Synergy/ops/README.md

 <h3 class="title topictitle3" id="ariaid-title20">Monitoring with Splunk and Sysdig</h3>

 <div class="body">
-<p class="p">The solution can be configured to  use of either Splunk or Sysdig or to enable both simultaneously.
+<p class="p">The solution can be configured to  use either Splunk or Sysdig or to enable both simultaneously.
 While there is some overlap in the functionality provided by these tools, they are ultimately  complimentary in what they offer.
 Splunk  aggregates logging and tracing for a wide variety of sources and provides a clean, high-level dashboard for all your enterprise systems.
 Sysdig, on the other hand, has been engineered from the ground up to focus on containerized